 Germany, who surprisingly beat Hong Kong 26-9 in the first round of the repechage, lost 10-29 to Canada on Saturday.
 Canada’s win almost certainly means the Canucks have qualified for their ninth successive Rugby World Cup.

 Hong Kong, who beat Kenya 42-17 on Saturday will now have to beat Canada while scoring four tries.
 And also make sure the Canadians lose by more than seven points or do not score four tries or more.
 Two very tough asks.

-Read up on previous articles relating to the Rugby World Cup Pools.
+- Articles relating to the Rugby World Cup Pools.

 - The best bang for your buck itinerary when buying Rugby World Cup 2019 tickets.

 - Beware the French rugby union teams – Kings of comebacks.

 - Who drew the shortest straw in the Rugby World Cup 2019 fixtures.

 - Looking at England Six Nations rugby – Eddie Jones is repeating signature moves.

 - Ireland vs England rugby showdown is key in World Cup year.